pclubuiet/website/README.md

     The **-u** option is required only the first time you push the branch.
 	In case you have made multiple commits, you need to squash them into a single commit before pushing.

-13. Then create a PR from that branch using GitHub.
+13. Then create a Pull Request from that branch using GitHub.

-**What after you have submitted a PR?**
+**What after you have submitted a Pull Request?**

 Well, you could wait for it to be reviewed by someone or you could attempt to fix another issue.